albrow/jobs/README.md

 ### Job Execution

-Jobs gaurantees that a job will be executed *at least* once, provided it has been persisted on disk.
+Jobs guarantees that a job will be executed *at least* once, provided it has been persisted on disk.
 (See the section on [Persistence](#persistence) directly above).
-A job can only picked up by one pool at a time becuase a pool atomically pops (gets and immediately moves) the next available jobs from the database.
-A job can only be executed by one worker at a time becuase the jobs are delegated to workers via a shared channel.
-Each worker pool checks on the health of all the other poools when it starts.
-If a pool crashes or is otherwise disconnected, any jobs it had grabbed from the database that did not yet finish will be requeued and picked up by a different pool.
+A job can only picked up by one pool at a time because a pool atomically pops (gets and immediately moves) the next available jobs from the database.
+A job can only be executed by one worker at a time because the jobs are delegated to workers via a shared channel.
+Each worker pool checks on the health of all the other pools when it starts.
+If a pool crashes or is otherwise disconnected, any jobs it had grabbed from the database that did not yet finish will be re-queued and picked up by a different pool.

 This is in no way an exhaustive list, but here are some known examples of scenarios that may cause a job to be executed more than once:

 1. If there is a power failure or hard reset while a worker is in the middle of executing a job, the job may be stuck in a half-executed state.
-Since there is no way to know how much of the job was successfully completed, the job will be requeued and picked up by a different pool, where it may be partially or fully executed more than once.
+Since there is no way to know how much of the job was successfully completed, the job will be re-queued and picked up by a different pool, where it may be partially or fully executed more than once.
-2. If a pool becomes disconnected, it will be considered stale and its jobs will be requeued and reclaimed by a different pool.
+2. If a pool becomes disconnected, it will be considered stale and its jobs will be re-queued and reclaimed by a different pool.
 However, if the stale pool is able to partly or fully execute jobs without a reliable internet connection, any jobs belonging to the stale pool might be executed more than once.
 You can increase the [StaleTimeout](https://godoc.org/github.com/albrow/jobs#PoolConfig) parameter for a pool to make this